nand-n/gopher/README.md

 ### Dereferencing pointers

 Is geting the value out of the memory adddress or simply getting value of that memeory address , that allows to directly manipulate the vlaue.

+### Pass by Value

+Will pass the value of the variable into the method , the orginal variable 'copy' the value into another memory location and pass the newly created one into the method , so any thing that happens to the varianle incide the method will not affect teh orginal variable value.

+### Pass by reference

+Will pass the memory location instead of the value , It passess the 'container' of the variables incide the memory will affect the orginal variable